 RM There’s never a good time to ask about postmodernism. (laughter)

 DS I have to say, I always felt postmodernism was a boy thing.
 I never felt all that close to it cause I thought it was a boy thing.
-But I also feel like, a book is a book!
-Like no one really believes you did all these things and this happened.
-Like a book is a book, no matter what.
-Like whether you have a linear narrative, or whether you’re messing around with time.
+But I also feel like a book is a book!
+No one really believes you did all these things and this happened.
+A book is a book, no matter what.
+Whether you have a linear narrative, or whether you’re messing around with time.
 Like it’s made up by someone.
 And so I’ve never really gotten it, you know what I mean, like the amazingness of it.
 I’ve been confused by it.
 It seems a little bit obvious, I don’t know.

 RM I don’t know, I mean, messing around with form is fun.
 I only did it because I thought it was fun.

-DS I mean, I always thought the best writing does come out . . .
-You have to build your own and a whole new sort of boat, to carry the kind of writing that you wanna do right, and that’s when people write the best, if they’re not forced into something that that they feel has come before or they have to do.
+DS You have to build your own and a whole new sort of boat, to carry the kind of writing that you want to do, right?
+And that’s when people write the best, if they’re not forced into something that that they feel has come before or they have to do.
 So if that’s postmodernism then that’s fantastic, I mean, I think that’s the best kind of writing, when you have to build a new vehicle for yourself and drive.

 RM Where you figure out the theme of your book, and you come to understand that this theme, if it’s gonna be best expressed, has to have some unique form to go along with it.
 That seems to me to be a modernist notion, like okay, you can do what you want.
-Like there’s a story in here, in Demonology, called “Surplus Value Books Catalogue # 13,” and it’s a story about guy who’s a book collector.
-And I realized the only way I could express his character, not the story, the story is a matter of indifference.
-The best way to express his character was to do it in the form of a book catalogue.
+There’s a story in here, in Demonology, called “Surplus Value Books Catalogue # 13,” and it’s a story about guy who’s a book collector.
+And I realized the only way I could express his character was to do it in the form of a book catalogue.
 I made up all the books, they’re fake books.
 So this guy ostensibly sets out to tell you about all the books in his catalogue and how much they’re worth.
 And along the way he starts to reveal more and more of himself, so that by the end you really know the guy.
 You don’t care about the books, or how much they’re worth, or about its shape, you’re interested in knowing about the person.
 So the formal stuff, even though it’s really fun, has to be, for me, an evocation of theme.
-So even like recently, I read a hypertext novel of this tremendous writer called Shelley Jackson.
+So even recently, I read a hypertext novel of this tremendous writer called Shelley Jackson.
 She wrote one of the classic early hypertext novels.
 Already, hypertext is classic.

 DS Yeah.
 Well, what is hypertext, I’m sorry to ask?

 RM It’s on a disc.
 The novel comes on a CD-rom, and you put it in your computer.
 You know you get to a certain point in the book and it says, do you want the character to set her hair on fire or ask the guy out?
 And if you check, set hair on fire, then you go through this whole thing.
 You know, the burning scalp.
 And if she says, meet the guy, you go down . . .
 You know, it forks a million ways.
 I found it really fascinating for about two hours.
-I wasn’t going to like take it to bed; I wasn’t going to take my laptop to bed and keeping reading it.
+I wasn’t going to like take it to bed and keep reading it.
 Because it seemed to me that it was mapping the possibility instead of wanting to express psychology and emotions.

 DS Yeah, it’s interesting.
 What about the postmodern ideas of “the fake” and “the real.”
 Do these things have anything to do with constructing stories?

 RM Well the presumption of postmodernism is that “the real” is a construct.
 It’s a construct like any other construct and hence artificial.
-Sort of the privilege of the fake over the real in postmodernist test is to be honest.
+The privilege of the fake over the real in a postmodernist test is to be honest.
 That’s not an argument I ever found useful because I don’t think anyone really lives as though the real is entirely fake.
 It would be schizophrenic to live that way.
-And so, to try and write a novel that really completely reflects that idea would take you to a really disjunctive place.
-Maybe some of those Ricky Doo . . . that I really like but I don’t entirely understand, fit into that category.
+And so, to write a novel that really completely reflects that idea would take you to a really disjunctive place.
+Maybe some of those Rikki Ducornet that I really like but I don’t entirely understand, fit into that category.

 DS Yeah.
-Well, that’s almost though like hyper-lyricism or something.
+Well, that’s almost like hyper-lyricism.
 I don’t know if anybody knows this writer.
-But it’s like the Pope’s dying, and a white elephant comes in, and there’s a beautiful African American boy with incense, and then a woman comes into breast feed the Pope.
-I mean it’s unbelievable, you have no idea what’s going on but it’s fantastic.
+But it’s like the Pope’s dying, and a white elephant comes in, and there’s a beautiful African-American boy with incense, and then a woman comes in to breast feed the Pope.
+It’s unbelievable, you have no idea what’s going on but it’s fantastic.

 RM “Phosphor in Dreamland,” that’s the really way out there one.

 DS Yeah, she’s a great writer.
 Okay, now we’ve come to God.
-I don’t know if everyone knows this but today is the anniversary of the Oklahoma bombing, and the Mount Carmel tragedy in Waco, which is, of course, sad.
+I don’t know if everyone knows this but today is the anniversary of the Oklahoma City bombing, and the Mount Carmel tragedy in Waco, which is, of course, sad.
 And we talked about praying over it, but we decided that we weren’t going to pray in public.
 We’re going to pray tonight, on our own.
-But I was thinking about how crucial a point of view and story were in these events, that’s what I was thinking about today, to the conflicts and the horror in them as well.
+But I was thinking about how crucial a point of view and story were in these events, that’s what I was thinking about today, the conflicts and the horror in them.
 Actually Murakami talks about this in a recent interview in book form.
 I’m not sure if you’ve read this yet.
-But he talks about cult members take on sort of a cheap, or instant, or quick story.
+But he talks about how cult members take on a cheap, or instant, or quick story.
 And how, in order to believe the story of the cult, they have to leave their reality and go into a new reality.
-So they can’t believe the story that they want to believe unless they’re in a new reality, which I think is a really interesting idea.
+So they can’t believe the story that they want to believe unless they’re in a new reality, which I think is an interesting idea.
 And it made me think of how transformative stories really are.
-And you know, being the minister’s daughter, my example of the—you know, I can’t help thinking about the New Testament.
+And, being the minister’s daughter, I can’t help thinking about the New Testament.
 If you believe the story of the New Testament, clearly there’s going to be some re-patterning and transformation.
-And in some ways therapy works in a similar way, therapists sort of work to re-define personal narratives, right, in ways that are more helpful and palpable, and things like that.
-And then I thought about novels, and how novels tell stories that reverberate against cult, you know, the culture of the time, and cultural ideas.
-And I thought you could talk a little bit maybe about the relationship between the writer and the culture at large or the writer and the community and how you think those two sort of function.
+And therapy works in a similar way, therapists work to re-define personal narratives in ways that are more helpful and palpable, and things like that.
+And then I thought about novels and how novels tell stories that reverberate against cult––the culture of the time and cultural ideas.
+And I thought you could talk a little bit about the relationship between the writer and the culture at large or the writer and the community and how you think those two function.